-The mineral resource estimates (MRE) were first reported by the Company in accordance with Listing Rule 5.8 on 4 July 2022 (2022 MRE) and 30 October 2023 (2023 MRE).
-The Company confirms it is not aware of any new information or data that materially affects the information included in the previous announcements and that all material assumptions and technical parameters underpinning the estimate in the previous announcements continue to apply and have not materially changed.
+The mineral resource estimate in this announcement was reported by the Company in accordance with listing rule 5.8 on 30 October 2023.
+The Company confirms it is not aware of any new information or data that materially affects the information included in the previous announcement and that all material assumptions and technical parameters underpinning the estimate in the previous announcement continue to apply and have not materially changed.

-The information in this report that relates to technical assessment of the Exploration Target is based on, and fairly represents, information and supporting documentation prepared by Mr Lynn Widenbar BSc(Hons), MSc, DIC, a Competent Person who is a member of the Australasian Institute of Mining and Metallurgy and the Australian Institute of Geoscientists.
+The information in this report that relates to technical assessment of the Exploration Target for the Muchea West Silica Sand Project is based on, and fairly represents, information and supporting documentation prepared by Mr Lynn Widenbar BSc(Hons), MSc, DIC, a Competent Person who is a member of the Australasian Institute of Mining and Metallurgy and the Australian Institute of Geoscientists.
 Mr Widenbar is an employee of Widenbar and Associates Pty Ltd. Mr Widenbar has sufficient experience that is relevant to the technical assessment of the mineral assets under consideration, the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the Joint Ore Reserves Committee Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-The Exploration Target was reported to the ASX on 30 October 2023 and the material assumptions and technical parameters continue to apply.
+The Exploration Target was first reported by the Company on 29 July 2021 and subsequently revised on 4 July 2022 with the estimation of the maiden resource at Muchea West.
+There has been no change to the Exploration Target with the updated resource estimation on 30 October 2023.